Sign up to receive updates about our upcoming application opening, programming, events, and more here!

 AMCLI fellows are at the forefront of creating a greater presence of Muslims in the public square.
 They are actively reshaping what it means to be a “Muslim leader,” moving away from self-appointed spokespersons to leaders accountable to their communities.
 We believe that these leaders, when properly invested in, nurtured, and supported will be able to transform their organizations into highly innovative and effective partners in social change for the betterment of all Americans.

-AMCLI offers regional programs and a national fellowship, which will relaunch in 2015.
+Currently, AMCLI offers regional programs and previously offered a national fellowship (2008-2013).
 AMCLI focuses on empowering the individual leaders, improving organizational strategies, and increasing the health, vibrancy, and interconnectedness of the organizations working in this field.
 Participating in AMCLI provides emerging leaders with renewed energy, greater skills, and a more nuanced analysis of how change happens.

 Some AMCLI notable accomplishments include:

 - Graduated 109 fellows from across the country from the national fellowship

-- Developed comprehensive curriculum to build the capacity of a network of Muslim nonprofit organizations
+- Developed comprehensive curriculum to build the capacity of a network of Muslim public and community leaders

 - Increased the visibility of AMCLI Alumni through public receptions and press coverage in the Los Angeles Times, Christian Science Monitor, Washington Post, and Voice of America.